I’m still hyped from speaking at the African Women in Technology Conference in Nairobi, Kenya.

 - How will the information you have to offer make their lives easier?

-Also, don’t forget to use social media to research the target audience.
+Also, don’t forget to use social media to research your target audience.
 Most conferences market their events months before a launch date.
 Attendees often leave comments on the conference’s social media channels like Facebook, Instagram, and Twitter–these comments are like currency for your presentation.
+Alternatively, you can Google the name of the company and research everything from mission statement and employee job titles to news and background about the founder of the company.

 Ultimately your presentation should provide your audience with a clear answer to this question: Why should I care?